thcorre/sgnog12-workshop/eda-lab/part1-fabric-intent.md

 > **EDA Fabric: Intent Creation & Status Verification**

-This guide provides a **step-by-step workflow** to create a fabric intent for an IP leaf–spine underlay in **Nokia EDA** and verify the resulting fabric status and node configuration.
+This guide provides a **step-by-step workflow** to create a fabric intent for an CLOS leaf–spine IP underlay in **Nokia EDA** and verify the resulting fabric status and node configuration.

 ---